Worship Matters

 I don’t know too much about beatboxing, except that I can’t do it.
 Wikipedia defines beatboxing as “a form of vocal percussion which primarily involves the art of producing drum beats, rhythm, and musical sounds using one’s mouth, lips, tongue, voice, and more.”
 And more?
 Guess that leaves it wide open.

-My son-in-law, Kerrin, made me aware of the Beatbox Chef video the other day.
+I recently became aware of the Beatbox Chef video.
 After a little Google research I realized I may be one of the ten people on the planet who hasn’t seen this.
 But maybe you’re one of them, too.

 The Brit in the video below goes by the name of “Beardyman.”
 I’ve watched his video numerous times with amazement.
 His timing is impeccable.
 One example of how presentation can take something everyone’s familiar with and make it unique.